Bilirubin Levels Chart (Normal, Low, High Bilirubin Levels Explained)

-Normal bilirubin level is a bilirubin value that means there is no diseases could be found in the sources of synthesis, processing, and removing of bilirubin.
+Normal bilirubin level is a bilirubin value that means there are no diseases that could be found in the sources of synthesis, processing, and removing of bilirubin.

 - normal bilirubin values lie between reference ranges, the lower limit, and the upper limit.

 - Direct bilirubin 0, 0.1, 0.2, and 0.3 is normal results and cannot be a cause of jaundice unless indirect bilirubin continue to be high.

 - Indirect bilirubin 0.8, 0.7, 0.6, 0.5,0.4, and 0.3 are all normal levels of blood bilirubin.